wallarm/product-documentation/docs/latest/installation/native-node/helm-chart-conf.md

-[us-cloud-docs]:                      ../../../about-wallarm/overview.md#cloud
+[us-cloud-docs]:                      ../../about-wallarm/overview.md#cloud
-[eu-cloud-docs]:                      ../../../about-wallarm/overview.md#cloud
+[eu-cloud-docs]:                      ../../about-wallarm/overview.md#cloud

-# Helm Chart Configuration for Wallarm Connectors
+# Configuring Native Node with the Helm Chart

-When deploying a self-hosted Wallarm node for connectors using a Helm chart, configuration is specified in the `values.yaml` file or through the CLI.
+When deploying the self-hosted [Wallarm native node](../nginx-native-node-internals.md#native-node) using the Helm chart, configuration is specified in the `values.yaml` file or through the CLI.
 This document outlines the available configuration parameters.

 To modify settings after deployment, use the following command with the parameters you wish to change:

 ```
 helm upgrade --set config.api.token=<VALUE> <WALLARM_RELEASE_NAME> wallarm/wallarm-node-next -n wallarm-node
 ```

-!!! info "Supported platforms"
-    This document covers configurations for self-hosted nodes deployed for Mulesoft, Cloudflare, or Amazon CloudFront connectors.
-For other connectors, please refer to the relevant installation instructions.

 ## Basic settings